Origins and professional background

 Sara was also a University lecturer and headed the Jewellery and Silver-smithing department at Liverpool Hope University, on its Bachelor of Design Course before the birth of her son in 2010.
 She continued to lecture there specialising in the teaching of Professional Practice in the School of Creative Arts until she left in 2021.

-Her work with Universities continues beyond her tenure at LHU where she is honoured to offer the Sara Preisler Award for Practical Realisation of Concept to other students at Birmingham City University’s prestigious School of Jewellery.
+Her work with Universities continues beyond her decades at LHU where she is honoured to offer the Sara Preisler Award for Practical Realisation of Concept to other students at Birmingham City University’s prestigious School of Jewellery.
 In addition she also works closely with Birmingham University Careers Department to offer and maintain a student placement scheme and acts as visiting lecturer there in their professional development seminar days.

 Sara has been on the board of directors for several organisations during her time in business, markedly on the board for the charitable organisation Craftspace, (formally Craftspace Touring).

 Sara Preisler has now become a notable figure in the British jewellery industry since designing her first collection in 1993.
 Sara’s growth as an artist has been unstoppable since then: she has won numerous awards and has contributed to various interviews, journals, documentaries; on screen and off, and publications.